 Reference View – A Stereoscopic 3D video component with the spatial resolution equal to or greater than the Additional View.

 reserved – Set aside for future use by a Standard.

+Tier – A specified category of Level constraints imposed on values of the syntax elements in the bitstream.
+See the VVC specification [3] for details.

 Wide Color Gamut – A feature that allows representation of chrominance levels with much broader range than is possible with BT.709 [14].